posva/unplugin-vue-router/docs/data-loaders/defining-loaders.md

 It's important to avoid side effects in the loader function.
 Don't call `watch`, or create reactive effects like `ref`, `toRefs()`, `computed`, etc.

-## Accessing Global Properties
+### Global Properties

-In the loader function, you can access global properties like the router instance, a store, etc. This is because using `inject()` within the loader function **is possible**.
+In the loader function, you can access global properties like the router instance, a store, etc. This is because using `inject()` within the loader function **is possible**, just like within navigation guards.
 Since loaders are asynchronous, make sure you are using the `inject` function **before any `await`**:

 ```ts twoslash
 import 'unplugin-vue-router/client'